Enterprise Electronics Corporation

 Enterprise Electronics Corporation or EEC is an Alabama-based commercial weather radar system company, founded in 1971.
-EEC has designed and manufactured over 1,000 weather radar systems to over 90 countries.
+EEC has designed and manufactured over 1,000 weather radar systems for over 90 countries.
 EEC offers S Band, C Band, and X Band options commercially.
 In 2013, EEC expanded its product line offering by acquiring the weather satellite ground station division from the Australia-based Environmental Systems & Services Pty Ltd company (ES&S).

 History

-Founded by a group of radar engineers in 1971, EEC made its public debut in 1974, when production of cavity magnetron and klystron commercial S and C-Band weather radars began.
+Founded by a group of radar engineers in 1971, EEC made its public debut in 1972 with the WR-100-3 radar.
+One was installed at WKY TV (now KFOR) in Oklahoma.
+The WSR-100-5 was installed at the same station in 1974.
+In 1975, the production of the WSR-74 line of radars, mostly C-band, began.

+It producedcavity magnetron and klystron commercial S and C-Band weather radars began.
 Also in 1974, EEC was selected by the US National Weather Service to deliver 160 WSR-74 radar systems to replace the older models across the country.
 Following this, EEC expanded its operations, becoming a commonly consulted private radar company for media radars.
 Today, EEC is the only commercial weather radar vendor in the US to offer a complete line of magnetron, klystron and solid-state transmitter weather radar systems.

 Additionally, EEC's TeleSpace business division offers direct readout ground station systems, which support the full constellation of both Geostationary Orbit and Polar Orbit weather satellites.
-In 2016-2017, EEC's TeleSpace division delivered the first-ever commercial GOES-16 ground station (Capella-GR) systems into North, Central, and South America.
+In 2016–2017, EEC's TeleSpace division delivered the first-ever commercial GOES-16 ground station (Capella-GR) systems into North, Central, and South America.